Mechanisms of Introspective Awareness: Localizing Introspection Mechanisms

-\looseness=-1 \textbf{Gate features across training stages.} To further investigate whether introspective circuitry is learned during post-training (\S\ref{subsec:post-training}), we compare gate activation patterns across base, instruct, and abliterated models (\Cref{figure:gate-across-models}).
-The inverted-V pattern for \texttt{L45 F9959} is prominent in the instruct model but substantially weaker in the base model, consistent with post-training installing the gating mechanism rather than merely eliciting a pre-existing one.
+\textbf{Gate features across training stages.} Given our finding that contrastive preference training (e.g., DPO) enables reliable introspection (\S\ref{subsec:post-training}), we ask whether the gating mechanism itself emerges during post-training by comparing gate activation patterns across base, instruct, and abliterated models (\Cref{figure:gate-across-models}).
+The inverted-V pattern for \texttt{L45 F9959} is prominent in the instruct model but substantially weaker in the base model, consistent with post-training developing the gating mechanism rather than merely eliciting a pre-existing one.
 The abliterated model preserves the inverted-V pattern, indicating gate features are not refusal-specific and survive abliteration.
-However, some evidence carriers show weaker correlations with detection in the abliterated model, suggesting that removing the refusal direction may open alternative evidence channels not present in the default instruct model.
+However, some evidence carriers show weaker correlations with detection in the abliterated model, suggesting that removing the refusal direction may open alternative evidence channels not used in the original model.

 \looseness=-1 \textbf{Generalization to other gates.} The circuit identified for \texttt{L45 F9959} generalizes to other top-ranked gates, e.g., \texttt{L45 F74631} and \texttt{L50 F167}.
 Both gates exhibit the same pattern: ablating carriers increases gate activation and the inverted-V is absent in the base model but robust to abliteration (\Cref{appendix-section:additional-gates}).